Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 💰Budget Option: Tough Outdoors Waterproof Mittens ($22.95) Pictured above.
 Adjustable fit, multiple sizes.
 Over 5,600 reviews on Amazon!
 “For the price very impressed.
 Great for walking in Montana winter.”
 Amazon Review.

-🏆 Best Overall/Top-Rated on REI: REI Co-op Gauntlet GTX Mittens 2.0 ($79.95) These are what I wear when it’s below freezing, snowy, or windy.
+🏆 Best Overall/Top-Rated on REI: REI Co-op GORE-TEX Gauntlet Mittens 2.0 ($84.95) What I wear when it’s below freezing, snowy, or windy.
 Waterproof, windproof and breathable GORE-TEX® shells are backed by lightweight synthetic insulation and cozy, fleecy interiors for warmth.

 🧤Best Glove Option: Patagonia Better Sweater Weather Gloves ($55) The best of a glove and a mitten!
-Not waterproof so I wouldn’t wear them in the snow, below freezing temps, or on very windy days.
-But these would be great for hikes when temps are above freezing. 🌞
+Not waterproof.
+I wouldn’t wear for below freezing temps, or on very windy days.
+Great for hikes when temps are above freezing. 🌞

 Insulated and waterproof hiking boots are essential if you are going to be hiking in the snow.
 If you’re new to winter hiking then this might be your biggest and most important purchase.
 Insulated hiking boots will keep your feet warm in the cold temperatures!
 You can’t really skimp on the items that literally carry you through a hike with every step.
 Below are two great options I’ve tried!